Lots of people ask us similar questions.

-A plant based meal is always appreciated if it's available, it’s usually a long day and we’ll need sustenance.
-You're by no means obliged to provide that though, all we ask is that you let us know whether your venue is catering for us in advance so that we can come prepared if not.
+A meal is always appreciated if available, it’s usually a long day and we’ll need sustenance.
+You're by no means obliged to provide one though, all we ask is that you let us know whether your venue is catering for us in advance so that we can come prepared if not.

 Why are there two of you?